 - Is it enjoyable?
 Typically, yes.

 - Is it safe?
-Yes, unless the ‘do-er’ has oral herpes/cold sores/dental infection, etc. Another precaution: if the man is uncircumcised, it is important to make sure that the foreskin is properly cleaned.
+Yes, unless the do-er has oral herpes/cold sores/dental infection, etc. Another precaution: if the man is uncircumcised, it is important to make sure that the foreskin is properly cleaned.

 - “Do I have to swallow his semen?”
 No, you do not — most women don’t.
-You and partner need to develop a signal he will give before he is about to ejaculate so that you can move your mouth away.
+You and your partner need to develop a signal he will give before he is about to ejaculate so that you can move your mouth away.

 - “What’s to like about it?”
-The tongue can move in various speeds, and powers (= hard, light, etc.), and it is wet (= no need for lubrication).
+The tongue can move at various speeds, and powers (= hard, light, etc.), and it is wet (= no need for lubrication).
 The penis/clitoris would not ‘know’ what touches it as long as the touch is sexually arousing.
 The rest — thoughts/fantasies/doubts — originate in the brain…

 - Can oral herpes/cold sores be transmitted to the genitals?
 Absolutely!!

 - “I do not feel my vagina smells clean…” A reminder: the vagina, like the penis, has its own scent.
 You need to be clean, not sterile down there.